elephantscale/es-training-new/data-analysis-python/slides/PYTHON-NumPy.md

 ## Matrix Manipulation

-  * Numpy represents matrices as 2D ndarrays in Python >3.5
+  * NumPy represents matrices as 2D ndarrays in Python >3.5
+  * Internally, NumPy stores matrices the same way as 2-D ndarrays in Python > 3.5

 ```python